aubreehayward/anotherhoro/README.md

-# anotherhoro
+# front-end-fundamentals-js-starter-files
-Project #2 for Lighthouse Labs 2018
+Starter files for the jQuery project for the front end fundamentals pilot